Gabardine

 Gabardine is a durable twill worsted wool.
-It is a tightly woven waterproof fabric and is used to make outerwear and various other garments, such as suits, overcoats, trousers, uniforms, and windbreakers.
+It is a tightly woven waterproof fabric and is used to make outerwear and various other garments, such as suits, topcoats, trousers, uniforms, and windbreakers.
 Thomas Burberry created the fabric in the late 1870s and patented it in 1888.
 The name gabardine comes from "gaberdine", a type of long, cape-like dress worn during the Middle Ages.

 Since its debut in the late 19th century, gabardine has taken on an important role in military, active, and outerwear due to its durable, breathable, waterproof, and lightweight nature.
-In particular, its widespread use by the British Armed Forces during World War I produced the garments now widely recognized as the trench coat.
+In particular, its widespread use by the British Armed Forces during World War I produced the garments now widely recognised as the trench coat.

 History

 The word gaberdine or gabardine has been used to refer to a particular item of clothing, a sort of long cassock but often open at the front, since at least the 15th century.
 In the 16th century the term began to be used for outer garments of the poor, later narrowed to a rain cloak or protective smock-frock.

 The modern use to describe a fabric rather than a garment dates to Thomas Burberry, founder of the Burberry fashion house in Basingstoke, Hampshire, England, who invented the fabric and revived the name gabardine in 1879.
 It was introduced by Burberry and patented in 1888.
-Prior to Burberry's development of gabardine, rubberized cotton (as in the Mackintosh coat) was the most common fabric used for waterproofing, and the material's lack of breathability and heaviness frequently made waterproof clothes uncomfortable.
+Prior to Burberry's development of gabardine, rubberised cotton (as in the Mackintosh coat) was the most common fabric used for waterproofing, and the material's lack of breathability and heaviness frequently made waterproof clothes uncomfortable.
 Gabardine, by contrast, was a lightweight, durable, breathable material.
-Its ability to shed water and break the wind while preserving comfortable wearability helped revolutionize outerwear.
+Its ability to shed water and break the wind while preserving comfortable wearability helped revolutionise outerwear.

 This new material, which was lighter of weight, more breathable, and heavily "water-repellent" instead of entirely "water proof"; could be argued to be the first "soft shell" material.